Citi Strata Premier Vs. Chase Sapphire Preferred: Which Is Better?

 One of the great things about getting a card that belongs to one of the major transferable points currencies is that there are card ecosystems that can really help you maximize points.
 In other words, you can get multiple cards that complement one another to maximize your rewards.

 Chase Ultimate Rewards arguably offers the most robust points ecosystem.
-For example, you could complement the Chase Sapphire Preferred with the Ink Business Preferred® Credit Card (review), which is a $95 annual fee card that offers 3x points on the first $150,000 of combined purchases per cardmember year on travel, shipping purchases, internet, cable, phone services, and advertising purchases made with social media sites and search engines.
+For example, you could complement the Chase Sapphire Preferred with the Ink Business Preferred® Credit Card (learn more), which is a $95 annual fee card that offers 3x points on the first $150,000 of combined purchases per cardmember year on travel, shipping purchases, internet, cable, phone services, and advertising purchases made with social media sites and search engines.

 You could also complement the Sapphire Preferred with any of the following no annual fee cards to really maximize your points earning potential: